Lauren Jackson: Early life

-Early career
+Jackson grew up in Albury, where she attended Murray High School.

 Jackson started playing basketball at the Albury Sports Centre when she was four years old.
 As a six-year-old, she told others that she would one day play for the Australian national team in Basketball.
 Her mother taught her how to play.
 She first played competitive basketball as a six-year-old she played on a local under-10 side.
 Her mother was her coach for two years.
 This was difficult for both mother and daughter in order to change their personal dynamics.
 As an 11-year-old, Jackson was not the best player in Albury, but she played in the under-14 Australian Country Championships.
 Her team made it to the Grand Final one year, and she played in the match despite having hurt her knee.
 She was upset after the event.
 In response to this, her parents sat down with her and explained she did not need to continue to play if she did not want to.
 Following this conversation, she went to her room and typed a message on her computer that said "from this day on, nothing will stand in my way..."

 When she was 14 years old, Jackson led her New South Wales side to a national championship gold.
 Her performance in the tournament attracted the attention of the national team selectors.
 Tom Maher said of the game: "Right then and there, I said, 'Is this the best thing I've ever seen?'
 It was just unbelievable.
 Those old guys had seen a lot of basketball, and they were drooling."
 As a competitor at the 1999 Australian Under-20 national championships, she won the Bob Staunton Award for the tournament MVP.
 She was described as a basketball prodigy by the time she was seventeen years old.

+Jackson was active in other sports growing up, competing in athletics at school as well as tennis and netball.
+At the age 14, basketball commitments led to her giving up the other sports.

+Professional career

+Jackson was recognised as one of the world's best basketball players by the time she was 21.
+She has been described as Australia's best female player and the best female basketball player in the world.
+She has said regarding being the best female basketball player in the world: "I don't really think about it.
+Nobody really talks to me like that.
+It's not something I'm conscious of.
+My family and people who have known me all my life, they see me for who I am, and crack open a beer or a bottle of wine with me.
+They know I have to train, but the rest of it is really laid-back."